vizzuhq/ipyvizzu/docs/examples/environments/datacamp.md

-# databricks
+# DataCamp

-You can use ipyvizzu in databricks with the following restrictions:
+You can use ipyvizzu in DataCamp with the following restrictions:

 | Function                                                                                   | Supported          |
 | ------------------------------------------------------------------------------------------ | ------------------ |